Foo-Manroot/foo-manroot.github.io/_posts/2018-10-14-cybercamp-medium.markdown

 object is defined to have 104 octets more than it has.
 To solve this we could carefully analyse `partial_key.der` to modify the record length and successfully decode it (in which case we would be better decoding the object by hand)...
 Or we could just add 104 more octets of pure junk.
-Of course, I decided to do it by appending 104 bytes from `/dev/zero` :D
+Of course, I decided to do it by appending 104 Bytes from `/dev/zero` :D
 ```sh
 $ cp partial_key.der partial_key_append.der